tapir-test/tapir-extensions/README.md

 In this case the header names in the Excel sheet must be _user_ and _pass_.

 The conversion from the excel cells to the field types is performed with Spring's _ConversionService_.
 The cell's content is read as String and converted with the conversion service.
 This allows you to tap into the conversion by overriding the binding of this bean.

+## License

+The rapit project is licensed under the MIT license.
+You can find a copy of it in the LICENSE file in the root folder of the project.
+Note that third party libraries, which are added as transitive dependencies, may have further and other licenses.